Computation of real-valued basis functions which transform as irreducible representations of the polyhedral groups: Application to the polyhedral groups

-In this section, the theory of this paper is applied to the three rotational polyhedral groups, which are the tetrahedral $T$, octahedral $O$, and icosahedral $I$ groups.
+In this section, the theory of this paper is applied to the three polyhedral groups, which are the tetrahedral $T$, octahedral $O$, and icosahedral $I$ groups.
+Recall the fact that the tetrahedral group $T$ is the rotational symmetry group of the regular tetrahedron; the octahedral group $O$ is the rotational symmetry group of the cube and the regular octahedron; and the icosahedral group $I$ is the rotational symmetry group of the regular dodecahedron and the regular icosahedron.
 Properties of each group and the parameter values which select a specific basis are described in Section~\ref{sec:platonicsolids} and the numerical results are presented in Section~\ref{sec:numericalresults}.